Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 • Produce original critical analysis of a governance document or framework

-Course 04
+AI 04

 Media, Power & Technology in the Middle East